Generalizing Alignment Paradigm of Text-to-Image Generation with Preferences through $f$-divergence Minimization: Further Larger-Scale Evaluation

 \section{Further Larger-Scale Evaluation}

-To further demonstrate the persuasiveness of our conclusions, we conduct a larger-scale evaluation on the aligned models.
-We firstly employed the parti-prompts \cite{yuscaling} training dataset, which consists of 1632 prompts.
-Subsequently, the entire HPS-v2 \cite{wu2023human} training set, which consists of 3,200 prompts, is employed.
-Combining the generated images from these sets together, we report the evaluation results \textit{on all 4832 prompts} in Table \ref{evaluations of alignment performance} (alignment performance) and Table \ref{generation diversity evaluation} (generation diversity), including the mean and standard deviation.
+To further demonstrate the persuasiveness of our conclusions, we conduct additional evaluation on the aligned models.
+GenAI-Bench \cite{li2024genai}, serves as a comprehensive benchmark for compositional text-to-visual generation, and we report the evaluation results on GenAI-Bench in Table \ref{evaluations of alignment performance_Gen-AI} (alignment performance) and Table \ref{evaluations of diversity performance_Gen-AI} (diversity performance).
+Furthermore, we employ the parti-prompts \cite{yuscaling} training dataset and the entire HPS-v2 \cite{wu2023human} training set for evaluation, by combining the generated images from these sets together, we report the evaluation results \textit{on all 4832 prompts} in Table \ref{evaluations of alignment performance_larger-scale} (alignment performance) and Table \ref{generation diversity evaluation_larger-scale} (generation diversity).
 The results obtained are similar to that in the main paper. \textbf{Jensen-Shannon divergence} exhibits the best alignment performance and suboptimal generation diversity, achieving the best trade-off.